opper-ai/opper-node/README.md

 # Opper TypeScript SDK

-See [examples](./examples/README.md) for example of how to use this module.
+See [examples](./examples/README.md) for examples of how to use this module.